KeerthanaReddy0909/Shell-scripting/README.md

  $ git push   ; pushing the changes from local to remote

  $ git pull  ; pulling the changes from remote to local

+ ### How to authenticate from local to Remote?

+ PAT (Personal Access Token)
+ -> your progile on git hub -> setting -> developer setting -> generate classic token -> when you use git push, give the PAT as Token pwd. (case sensitive and do not share)